AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 bodies are five tiers deep, one above another, each silent tenant in its separate cell.
-At the entrance of each cell is a tile or slab of marble, once securely cemented and inscribed with name, epitaph or emblem.[^84] Haweis beautifully says in his *Conquering Cross*: \"The public life of the early Christian was persecution above ground; his private life was prayer underground.\" The emblems and inscriptions are most suggestive.
+At the entrance of each cell is a tile or slab of marble, once securely cemented and inscribed with name, epitaph or emblem.[^84] Haweis beautifully says in his *Conquering Cross*: "The public life of the early Christian was persecution above ground; his private life was prayer underground."
+The emblems and inscriptions are most suggestive.
 The principal device, scratched on slabs, carved on utensils and rings, and seen almost everywhere, is the Good Shepherd, surrounded by his flock and carrying a lamb.
-But most striking of all, he is found with a goat on his shoulder; which teaches us that even the wicked were at that early date regarded as the objects of the Savior\'s solicitude, after departing from this life.[^85]
+But most striking of all, he is found with a goat on his shoulder; which teaches us that even the wicked were at that early date regarded as the objects of the Savior's solicitude, after departing from this life.[^85]

 Matthew Arnold has preserved this truth in his immortal verse:[^86]

-*\"He saves the sheep, the goats he doth not save!\"*
+*"He saves the sheep, the goats he doth not save!"*

-> *So rang Tertullian\'s sentence on the side*
+> *So rang Tertullian's sentence on the side*
 >
 > *Of that unpitying Phrygian sect which cried,---*

-*\"Him can no fount of fresh forgiveness lave,*
+*"Him can no fount of fresh forgiveness lave,*

-*Whose sins once washed by the baptismal wave!\"*
+*Whose sins once washed by the baptismal wave!"*

 > *So spake the fierce Tertullian.
 But she sighed,*
 >
 > *The infant Church, --- of love she felt the tide*

-*Stream on her from her Lord\'s yet recent grave.*
+*Stream on her from her Lord's yet recent grave.*

 > *And then she smiled, and in the Catacombs,*